jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 ..
 TsinghuaX/00690242_1x/problem/268b43628e6d45f79c52453a590f9829/answerdistribution/i4x-TsinghuaX-00690242_1x-problem-268b43628e6d45f79c52453a590f9829_2_1/

-TBD: The second example shows
+TBD: The second example shows...

 .. second example - a more nuanced question? or one that might be misconstrued?